Stop simulation when input is nonzero

 When you use the Stop Simulation block in a For Iterator subsystem, the stop action occurs after execution of all the iterations in the subsystem during a time step.
 The stop action does not interrupt execution until the start of the next time step.

 You cannot use the Stop Simulation block to pause the simulation.
-To create a block that pauses the simulation, see Creating Pause Blocks in the Simulink® documentation.
+To create a block that pauses the simulation, see Pause Simulation Using Assertion Blocks in the Simulink® documentation.

 The Stop Simulation block accepts real signals of type